deduke-men-a-selanna/angel/Pronunciation.md

 Consonants and consonant combinations systematically grouped -

+Double consonants are **not** pronounced longer than single consonants in German.

     B   b      always like                             b   in   bola P   p      always like                             p   in   parte Pf  pf     always like                             p + f